perses/perses/README.md

 - **GitOps-friendly**.
 SDKs, CI/CD libraries, static validation, native CLI..
 Perses provides everything you need for a great Dashboard-as-Code experience.
 - **Kubernetes-native mode**.
 Dashboard definitions will be deployable into and readable from individual application namespaces using Custom Resource Definitions (CRDs).
 For more information on that topic you can take a look at the [Perses Operator](https://github.com/perses/perses-operator).

+Want to learn more?
+Check the [documentation website](https://perses.dev).

 ## Try it

-We are providing an online demo available at **https://demo.perses.dev**.
+We are providing an online demo available at **https://demo.perses.dev**, where you can check existing dashboards or create your own resources.
-You can create your own project(s) and dashboard(s) there, no one else will be able to modify them!

 ## Status

 1. Perses as an application can now **be used**.
-   * The data model reached a stable point, and we are providing multiple panel types that should cover most of the use cases when using Prometheus.
+   * The data model reached a stable point, and we are providing multiple panel types that should cover most of the monitoring & tracing use cases.
    * Authentication and authorization are available.
 2. On the GitOps aspect:
    * We provide a CLI that helps interacting with the API.
 A short doc is available [here](./docs/cli.md)
-   * Two SDKs (in Golang and in Cuelang) are available to code dashboards.
+   * Two SDKs (in Golang and in Cuelang) are available for coding dashboards.
 See [Dashboard-as-Code](./docs/dac/getting-started.md) guide.
-     Probably these SDKs are going to evolve depending on the feedbacks we might receive.
-Still it's likely to be about adding more util functions rather than breaking things.
+     These SDKs will likely evolve based on the feedback we receive.
+However, changes are expected to focus on adding utility functions rather than introducing breaking changes.
-3. *Work is in progress* Change the current plugin architecture to make it potentially simpler and above all to be able to externalize the load and the implementation of a plugin.
+3. *Coming soon!* A revamped plugin architecture will enable the externalization of both plugin loading and implementation.

 ## What's next